Compression-aware Training of Neural Networks using Frank-Wolfe: Appendix

 \citet{Miao2022} showed that SFW (with $k$-sparse polytope constraints) outperforms SGD with weight decay, which in turn clearly, and unsurprisingly, outperforms the SFW-based approach when it is allowed to retrain.
 Our experiments indicate that while being less robust to pruning, SGD is able to reach on-par or better results after retraining, even when SFW is allowed to be retrained for the same amount of time.
 Leaving the domain of compression-aware training, this raises a more general question: in the case that retraining is not prohibited, is it beneficial to aim for robustness at pruning when trying to maximize the post-retraining accuracy?

 \cref{fig:sgd-contour} illustrates an experiment where we investigate this exact question by performing One-Shot IMP \citep{Han2015} to a sparsity of 95\% and retraining for 10 epochs using LLR \citep{Zimmer2021}.
 We tuned both the weight decay for regular retraining as well as the weight decay for the retraining phase.
 Non surprisingly, there is a weight decay sweet spot when it comes to maximizing the pre-pruning accuracy (left).
 The middle plot shows that higher weight decay typically leads to more robustness to pruning, however a too large weight decay hinders convergence of the dense model and might lower the performance after pruning.
 Surprisingly however, as depicted in the right plot showing the test accuracy after retraining, the optimal parameter configuration is the one that leads to the highest accuracy before pruning, which is also the least robust to pruning.
-This aligns with previous findings of \citet{Bartoldson2020} and \citet{Zimmer2021}, who question the strive for pruning stability when retraining is possible.
-We once again highlight that retraining is prohibitive in the compression-aware training context.
+This aligns with previous findings of \citet{Bartoldson2020}, who question the strive for pruning stability when retraining is not prohibitive.

 \FloatBarrier